 When I think of the quintessential Portugal seaside destination, the first name that always pops into my mind is undoubtedly Lagos.
 This stunning gem, located in Portugal’s southern Algarve region is an extremely popular beachside spot for visitors seeking sun and sand.

 Given the proximity of beautiful beaches, the glimmering white-washed historic town center, and its perfect location from which to explore the rest of the Algarve, it is hardly surprising that so many travelers fall head over heels in love with Lagos.
 But despite its popularity, Lagos has somehow managed to maintain an authentic Portuguese vibe and way of life.

 I personally adore Lagos and have been back many times, discovering new things to see and do on each and every visit.
 There is so much to keep you busy – whether you’re a beach-lover or simply want to explore the Algarve region – Lagos is perfect.

-In this guide, you’ll find my list of the best 5 things to do in Lagos along with all the information you’ll need in order to plan your own trip to this perfect Portugal beach town.
+In this guide, you’ll find my list of the best 5 things to do in Lagos along with all the information you’ll need to plan your trip to this perfect Portugal beach town.

 Getting to Lagos

 Lagos is located in the western Algarve region, around 186 miles (300 kilometers) south of Portugal’s capital, Lisbon.
 Thankfully, it’s easy to travel from Lisbon to Lagos by car, bus, or even train.